Lexie-MingyueZhao/551-project-billionares-/README.md

 3. **Comparative Analysis**:
    - Compare the industrial landscape of billionaire cities with their key economic sectors.
    - Assess correlations between billionaire industries and city policies.

+## Interaction Design
+1. **Dropdown Filters**: Users can filter billionaires by country, industry, and year.
+2. **Hover & Click Features**: Detailed data appears when users hover over visual elements.
+3. **Time-Series Animation**: Users can track wealth accumulation over time.

+This dashboard will be built with a realistic scope, ensuring usability while maintaining a high standard of design and interactivity.
 ![Billionaire Data Analysis Sketch](sketch.jpg)

 ## Expected Outcomes